Mogady/FAQs-automatic-scraper/readme.md

 their HelpCenter URLs, and the scraper will start automatically follow all the internal articles and extract FAQs as a (Question, Answer) pairs.

-I learned a lot while trying to make this, and I'm intending to do an article to explain some problems you might face while doing this and how I approached it.

 ## How does it work
 currently, there are two types of operations to do in the scraper: